Drug Trafficking

 1.)
 Did the conspiracy consist of words alone, or were there acts in furtherance of the conspiracy?
 (Talk is cheap and words alone under Florida law are insufficient);

 2.)
-Was the conspiracy abandoned or agreement terminated prior to the arrest?
+Was the conspiracy abandoned or agreement terminated before the arrest?
 (Repudiating the conspiracy is a later lawful defense); and

 3.)
 Did law enforcement entice or initiate your participation in the conspiracy?
 (The defense of entrapment can sometimes be effective in “reverse-sting” cases where law enforcement acts as the proposed seller of the drugs).